View the most popular items in our shop

-Our Roman Dead exhibition at the Museum of London Docklands showcases the diverse community of Roman Londinium.
+Our Roman Dead exhibition at the Museum of London Docklands showcased the diverse community of Roman Londinium.
 Dr. Rebecca Redfern writes about new research revealing how our vision of Roman Londoners needs to change.

 The Roman Empire covered most of western Europe and the Mediterranean, bringing together geographically and genetically diverse communities through trade and military conquest.
 People travelled vast distances for different reasons: some because of their occupation, like soldiers or merchants; some had no choice, such as enslaved people.
 These journeys were recorded in the form of inscriptions on tombstones or memorials, and in material culture, such as dress accessories.
 Roman citizens often settled and died far from their birth-place.